Crayfish: Culinary use

 Crayfish are eaten worldwide.
 Like other edible crustaceans, only a small portion of the body of a crayfish is eaten.
 In most prepared dishes, such as soups, bisques and étouffées, only the tail portion is served.
-At crawfish boils or other meals where the entire body of the crayfish is presented, other portions, such as the claw meat, may be eaten.
+At crayfish boils or other meals where the entire body of the crayfish is presented, other portions, such as the claw meat, may be eaten.

 Research shows that crayfish do not die immediately when boiled alive, and respond to pain in a similar way to mammals.
 Then the stress hormone cortisol is released and this leads to the formation of lactic acid in the muscles, which makes the meat taste sour.
 Crayfish can be cooked more humanely by first freezing them unconscious for a few hours, then destroying the central nervous system along their abdomen by cutting the crayfish lengthwise with a long knife down the center of the crayfish before cooking it.

 Global crayfish production is centered in Asia, primarily China.
 In 2018, Asian production accounted for 95% of the world's crayfish supply.

 Crayfish is part of Swedish cuisine and is usually eaten in August at special crayfish parties (Kräftskiva).
 Documentation of the consumption of crayfish dates to at least the 16th century.
 On the Swedish west coast, Nephrops norvegicus (Havskräfta, lit. 'sea crayfish') is more commonly eaten while various freshwater crayfish are consumed in the rest of the country.
 Prior to the 1960s, crayfish was largely inaccessible to the urban population in Sweden and consumption was largely limited to the upper classes or farmers holding fishing rights in fresh water lakes.
 With the introduction of import of frozen crayfish the crayfish party is now widely practiced across all spheres in Sweden and among the Swedish-speaking population of Finland.